eLbot88/CS-GO-Config/README.md

 # eLbot's CS:GO Config

 This is my personal CS:GO autoexec.cfg which I tweak periodically depending on how focused I am on CS:GO at the time.
+It has not yet seen a major overhaul since panerama broke some of the functionality (dmg prints etc).

-Currently I am FOCUSED - changes likely.
-Last edit: 07/05/2018.
+Currently I am not really attached to the game.
+Last edit: 24/09/2018.

 The earliest versions of this config will include some odd scripts from Gamebanana purely out of experimentation and to understand what other players might have at their fingertips in fully legal MM servers.